confluentinc/cp-demo/docs/hybrid-cloud.rst

 These schema subjects will be exported to a new `schema context <https://docs.confluent.io/platform/current/schema-registry/schema-linking-cp.html#what-is-a-schema-context>`__ called "cp-demo", so their qualified subject names in |ccloud| will be ``:.cp-demo:wikipedia.parsed-value`` and ``:.cp-demo:wikipedia.parsed.count-by-domain-value``.

 #.
-Use the Confluent Server REST API to create a schema exporter called "cp-cc-schema-exporter" for the on-prem Schema Registry.
+Use Confluent Server's embedded REST API to create a schema exporter called "cp-cc-schema-exporter" for the on-prem Schema Registry.

    .. code:: shell